 Can I receive more than one sanction at a time?

 Yes.
-Most cases result in a combination of both educational and disciplinary sanctions.
-In addition, administrative actions (parental notification, fee) are also applied in cases.
+Most cases result in a combination of both educational and administrative sanctions.

-Sanctions are reflective of the nature and severity of an incident and factors taken into consideration when deciding the appropriate sanctions for a specific case include the number of charges applied in an incident, the severity of each policy violation and the impact of the student’s behavior on the University community.
+Sanctions are chosen based on such factors as the number of charges applied in an incident, the severity of each policy violation and the impact of the student’s behavior on the University community.
 Also taken into consideration are the nature and timing of any prior cases.
 For example, a student who has had two alcohol violations within the same semester would receive different sanctions for the second case than a student who has two cases (one alcohol-related, one not) two years apart.